NatalieJClark/simple-server-ci/README.md

 ; exoframe deploy

 # We can see the container start running by looking at the logs of the ID
-; exoframe logs ID # Use the ID from the output of `exoframe deploy`
+; exoframe logs ID # Use the ID from the output of the deploy command

 # Visit the URL to see the app running
 ; open https://natalieclark-simple.xf.mkrs.link